r-Techsupport/rTS_Wiki/docs/recommendations/blacklist.md

 | Webroot |

 ### Precompiled Windows PE
-Various PE distributions are illegal for various reasons such as distributing pirated/TOS breaking applications or requiring defacto payment prior to download.
+Various PE distributions are illegal for various reasons such as distributing pirated/TOS breaking applications or requiring de facto payment prior to download.

 | Name | Notes |
 | --- | --- |